steven-barkley/ARApparel/README.md

 # Design Prompt

-## A mobile application designed to facilitate Augmented Reality engagement.
+## A mobile application designed to facilitate Augmented Reality job seeker engagement.

-> The plan for this project is grand in scope, nevertheless I wish to keep
-> to the MVP that works from end to end.
-So my strategy is two fold: I
-> need to understand what problem I am solving & secondly who are my stake
-> -holders once I have the solution to said problem.
-Finally, after an apt
+> Facilitate realtime job application statuses to job seeker and employers
+> Gather applicant application click data and real-time Augmented GPS routing
+> Use applicant data to inform job board, job seeker and job holder of updated status
 > go to market strategy can be envisioned build the technology that will
 > enable the engagement.